wp-plugins/camptix-network-tools/readme.txt

 == Changelog ==

+= 0.2 (2015-04-20) =
+* Security: Escape links in wp-admin.

 = 0.1 (2013-06-18) =
 * Initial release

 == Upgrade Notice ==

+= 0.2 =
+This is a security release.
+Please update immediately.

 = 0.1 =
 CampTix Network Tools v0.1 includes a network dashboard, searchable log entries, transaction and attendee records, and e-mail notifications for custom log patterns.